Microring Perceptron Sensing for Low-Power Radio-Frequency Detection with Quantum-Compatible Photonic Preprocessing: Sensing tasks and model configurations

 \subsection{MNIST}

-The MNIST dataset is sourced from the canonical handwritten digit database~\cite{lecun1998gradient}, comprising $10$ digits ($0-9$ with class number $\mathcal{C}=10$).
-Each image is originally of size $28 \times 28$, but it is flattened into a 1D array with $M= 784$ elements to be processed by our sensor system, functional for one-dimensional input data.
+A canonical handwritten digit dataset~\cite{lecun2002gradient}, comprising $10$ classes ($0$--$9$, with $\mathcal{C}=10$), is used for evaluation.
+Each grayscale image has an original size of $28\times28$ and is flattened into a one-dimensional array with $(J, M) = (1, 784)$ elements to match the one-dimensional input format of our sensing system.